 An executive branch department responsible for enforcing the law and the United States’ interests to ensure public safety against domestic and foreign threats.

-A government agency that fosters and promotes the welfare of workers, job seekers and retirees by improving and maintain working conditions and benefits.
-The DOL also regulates certain immigration visas and green card petitions in the interest of protecting the U.S. labor market.
+A government agency that fosters and promotes the welfare of workers, job seekers and retirees by improving and maintaining working conditions and benefits.
+The DOL also regulates the PERM process in the interest of protecting the U.S. labor market.

 Did you know?